 The Children’s Cancer Fund is an all-volunteer organization, providing services to patients and families undergoing treatment at the Pediatric Hematology/Oncology outpatient clinic at Sylvester Comprehensive Cancer Center and the University of Miami, Miller School of Medicine at Holtz Children’s Hospital in Miami, Florida.
-The Children’s Cancer Fund is an affiliate of the Jackson Memorial Foundation, a 501 (c)(3) charitable entity.
+The Children’s Cancer Fund is an affiliate of the Jackson Health Foundation, a 501 (c)(3) charitable entity.

 Since its inception in 1997, the Children’s Cancer Fund has provided patients and their families with the support, knowledge and guidance they need to cope during times of physical, mental and emotional struggle.
 These patients are infants, children, teens and young adults who are battling cancer, sickle cell disease and other serious blood disorders, including those children who are undergoing stem cell transplantation.
 The needs of these patients are great, and extend well beyond the excellent medical care which they receive.
 See below for how to make a contribution, and please remember that any donation helps make a difference!